bungeni/bungeni-docs/docs/bungeni/arch_overview.rst

 Operating System
 ::::::::::::::::

-Bungeni can be run on Linux (or UNIX) based systems.
-With a little more tweaking, Windows server support for Bungeni is possible.
+Bungeni is easily run on Linux using the Ubuntu distro (11.04 and 10.04, 10.04 being recommended).

 Middleware
 ==========